XR AMERICA FAQ’s

 Collaboration between XRA and XR US groups, particularly on civil disobedience actions, seems like a natural outcome of successful mobilization.

-8. WHERE DOES YOUR FOURTH DEMAND COME FROM, AND WHY IS IT DIFFERENT FROM THAT OF XR US?
+8. WHERE DOES YOUR FOURTH DEMAND COME FROM?

-Our 4th demand is “Government to work for global net zero and planetary repair by 2030 on the basis of equity and mutual survival interest for all communities, countries and generations.”
-This demand was drafted and proposed by members of XR Global, but it has not yet been formally adopted.
-(To do so requires a fair amount of consultation and process in their large organization, whereas we are just launching, so we went ahead and adopted it.)
+Our 4th demand states as follows: “Government to work for global net zero and planetary repair by 2030 on the basis of equity and mutual survival interest for all communities, countries and generations.”
+This demand was drafted by some members of the XR Global community and is still being discussed.